Democratic watchman. (Bellefonte, Pa.) 1855-1940, October 25, 1889, Image 8

 her departure.

-General Green B. Raum, the new
+——General Green B. Raum, the new

-Commissioner of Pensions1s a relative of |
+Commissioner of Pensionsis a relative of

-| Capt.
-Bayard and Miss Celia Armor, of |
+: Capt.
+Bayard and Miss Celia Armor, of

-{ our town, and also of the assistant editor |
+our town, and also of the assistant editor

-{of the WarcumaN.
+of the Warcnyax.
 They ought to go

-jon the pension list on the strength
+on the pension list on. the strength

-"of the relationship, and then be rerated
+of the relationship, and then be rerate!

-| ——Dr. Laurie, who attended the
+——Dr. Laurie, who attended the

-| Synod of Pennsylvania, in session at Al-
+Synod of Pennsylvania, in session at Al-

-| toona lust week, vigorously advocated |
+toona lust week, vigorously advocated

-| the division of the Synod.
+the division of the Synod.
 He preached

-: in Dr. Monroe’s Methodist church last |
+in Dr. Monroe’s Methodist church last

-!
-Bellefonte Presbyterian church in the |
+Bellefonte Presbyterian church in the

 lan, of Chatham's Run, was badly hurt

-“in the woods at Snow Shce on Tuesday |
+in the woods at Snow Shce on Tuesday

-"by a tree falling on him.
-His injuries |
+by a tree falling on him, His injuries

-"were on the head and were supposed to
+were on the head and were supposed to

-' be of a serious nature.
+be of a serious nature.

-| ——Mr. Robert J. Haynes and wife
+—— Mur.
+Robert J. Haynes and wife

-“and their son, W. R. Haynes, of Snow-
+and their son, W. R. Haynes, of Snow-

-Shoe, started on Tuesday morning to
+Shoe, started on

 visit friends in Missouri and Kansas,